mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### Single grouping column

-By default, the data grid will display a single column holding all grouping columns.
+By default, the Data Grid will display a single column holding all grouping columns.
 If you have multiple grouping criteria, this column name will be set to "Group."

 {{"demo": "RowGroupingSingleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}